Skip to main content

 A New Hire Is Set Up Automatically

-When you assign someone to Files.com in Idaptive, SCIM creates their account, drops them in the right groups, and applies their folder permissions — all before they sign in.
+When you assign someone to Files.com in Idaptive, SCIM creates their account, drops them in the right groups, and applies their folder permissions.
+All of this happens before they sign in, so a new hire opens Files.com on day one with the right access already set and nothing for IT to do.

 A Departing Person Is Cut Off